ManvirLamba/Deep-Reinforcement-Learning-Robot-Navigation/README.md

 # Deep-Reinforcement-Learning-Robot-Navigation
 ## Introduction

+In this project, we will train an agent to navigate and collect the maximum number of yellow bananas in a square world.

+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to select actions best.
+Four discrete actions are available, corresponding to:

+- `0` - walk forward
+- `1` - walk backward
+- `2` - turn left
+- `3` - turn right

+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ## Getting Started

-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up your Python environment to run the code in this repository, follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.